Roger Wicker: Tenure

 Wicker announced before the 2021 United States Electoral College vote count that he would vote to certify the election on January 6, 2021.
 He was participating in the certification when Trump supporters attacked the U.S. Capitol.
 When the Capitol was secure and Congress returned to complete the certification, Wicker voted to certify the count, with his senate counterpart, Cindy Hyde-Smith objecting to the count.
 In the wake of the violence and certification, Wicker called for perpetrators to be prosecuted "to the fullest extent of the law" and said, "we must work together to rebuild confidence in our institutions."
 Wicker opposed Trump's removal from office, encouraging a peaceful transfer of power on Inauguration Day.

 In March 2021, after Congress passed the American Rescue Plan Act of 2021, Wicker highlighted on social media that the bill awarded $28.6 billion of "targeted relief" to "independent restaurant operators" to "survive the pandemic".
 In that post, he neglected to mention that he had voted against the bill.

-After President Joe Biden said that he planned to select a black woman to appoint to the Supreme Court in January 2022, Wicker told Mississippi radio host Paul Gallo that the nominee would be a "beneficiary" of an affirmative action "quota", drawing a rebuke from the White House.
+After President Joe Biden said in January 2022 that he planned to appoint a black woman to the U.S. Supreme Court, Wicker told Mississippi radio host Paul Gallo that the nominee would be a "beneficiary" of an affirmative action "quota", drawing a rebuke from the White House.

 Political positions

-The Heritage Foundation gave Wicker a lifetime conservative rating of 61% (the average Republican scored 79%).
+The Heritage Foundation gave Wicker a lifetime conservative rating of 59% (the average Senate Republican scored 84%).
 As of December 2017, Wicker ranks 14th of 98 in the Bipartisan Index compiled by The Lugar Center, which reflects a low level of partisanship.
-Wicker identifies as a fiscal conservative, but has voted to increase federal spending for agriculture, infrastructure, and military projects throughout Mississippi.
+Wicker identifies as a fiscal conservative but has voted to increase federal spending for agriculture, infrastructure, and military projects throughout Mississippi.